blabla1337/skf-flask/skf/markdown/knowledge_base/60-knowledge_base--Session_IDs_do_not_timeout.(idl)--.md

 since the last HTTP request received by the web application for a given session ID.
 The idle timeout limits the chances an attacker has to guess and use a valid session ID from another user.
-However, if the attacker is able to hijack a given session, the idle timeout does not limit the attacker&#39;s actions, as he can generate activity on the session periodically to keep the session active for longer periods of time.
+However, if the attacker is able to hijack a given session, the idle timeout does not limit the attacker's actions, as he can generate activity on the session periodically to keep the session active for longer periods of time.

 Session timeout management and expiration must be enforced server-side.
 If the client is